yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/troubleshoot/install-upgrade-issues/kubernetes.md

 **Resolution**

 - Ensure that you have enough resources in the Kubernetes cluster to schedule the YugabyteDB Anywhere pods.
-For more information, see [Prerequisites - Kubernetes](../../../install-yugabyte-platform/prerequisites/kubernetes/#hardware-requirements).
+For more information, see [Hardware requirements (Kubernetes)](../../../prepare/server-nodes-hardware).
 - Modify the YugabyteDB Anywhere pods resources configuration.
 For more information, see [Modify resources](../../../install-yugabyte-platform/install-software/kubernetes/#modify-resources).

 ### Mismatch in node selector, affinity, taints, tolerations